Safety & Equity at UWO

 See Policies page for more information.

 All UWO sexual misconduct hearings will be held virtually in Microsoft Teams or in-person with video capabilities allowing for complainants and respondents to be in separate rooms upon request.
-All Parties must be able to see and hear each other for the purposes of cross examination by advisors.
+All parties must be able to see and hear each other for the purposes of cross examination by advisors.
 These requirements will be accomplished by video and audio equipment (cameras and microphones) being enabled during the hearing.
+All steps will be taken to limit the stress on all parties during the hearing, and all parties are expected to act within the University Rules of Decorum for Sexual Misconduct Grievance Processes.

 - all parties, witnesses, advisors of choice, appointed advisors, institutional staff, and any individuals involved in the process.